amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Note:**
 - **The refresh_token is automatically revoked after 90 days of inactivity**.
-- **It is strongly recommended that you use HTTP basic authentication.**
+- **We strongly recommended that you use HTTP basic authentication.**

 To know more about OAuth client authentication, see the [Client Password](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1.) section of RFC 6749.